 For more information, contact the Chronic Disease Prevention team.

 PACEs Action Alliance

 The PACEs Action Alliance is a multi-sector collaborative of individuals and public and private organizations.
 The Alliance raises awareness about positive and adverse childhood experiences (PACEs) and their long-term impact.
 We promote trauma-informed approaches and policies to support resilience and healing for people of all ages.
-All are welcome at our meetings.
+These meetings are no longer being held.

 Four key functions served by the PACEs Alliance: